Selecting a warehouse can be a daunting experience, especially when it comes to all the important factors you need to consider.

 - Location, location, location

 You need to ask yourself a few key questions about your new warehouse.

-It may be that you need to search for a facility with more advanced sorting systems to minimize human error when picking, loading and dispatching.
+It may be that you need to find a Warehouse Management System with more advanced sorting systems to minimize human error when picking, loading and dispatching.

 Also you’ll need to think about one that can provide regular reporting that you can access at any time, from any location.